Bright Flight Program

 Initial Students

-The qualifying score must be achieved by the June test date of your senior year in high school.
+The qualifying score must be achieved by the June test date immediately following your graduation from high school.
+Please note the score achieved on the July test date immediately following your graduation from high school does not qualify for the Bright Flight scholarship program.
 (Only composite test scores achieved on national test dates or on special test dates approved by the testing companies are acceptable.
 Test scores from residual tests are not acceptable.)

 Renewal Students

-- Receive the scholarship at least one semester each academic year, beginning with the academic year immediately following your senior year in high school.
+• Receive the scholarship at least one semester each academic year, beginning with the academic year immediately following your senior year in high school, receipt of the GED/HiSet, or completion of your secondary coursework, if home-schooled.

-- Maintain a minimum cumulative grade point average of 2.5 and otherwise maintain satisfactory academic progress as defined by your school.
+• Maintain a minimum cumulative grade point average of 2.5 and otherwise maintain satisfactory academic progress as defined by your school.
+If this is the first academic year in which you have received a Bright Flight payment, this requirement does not apply.

-Individuals who have graduated from Missouri’s virtual public school, have completed a home-school program or have obtained a certificate of high school equivalence by passing the General Educational Development (GED) exam may be considered for the scholarship program.
-GED students must submit a copy of their GED certificate to:
+Individuals who have graduated from Missouri’s virtual public school, have completed a home-school program or have obtained a certificate of high school equivalence by passing the GED/HiSet exam may be considered for the scholarship program.
+GED/HiSet students must submit a copy of their GED/HiSet certificate to:

 Attn: Bright Flight